junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean drags himself out of the car.
 Feeling way too tired to focus on what he should do.
 Why does it have to be them?
 But in the end, Cas sacrifices for him so he can do his job, Cas loves him for being good at it, doesn't he?
 Dean walks towards them.

 Everyone's eyes are full of grief.
-For a different reason.
+Everyone for a different reason.

 Dean doesn't know if he can say anything, about what happened, or do anything, next.
 He feels the head dizzy, too heavy.
 His whole body feels sick.
 Numb and sluggish.
+Shutting down.

 This can't be happening.
 Cas, the world, any of it.
 Worse than the worst nightmare he ever had.
 Is it still not the time of snapping out of a bad dream?

 "Where is Cas?"
 Two steps away from them, Jack is the first to ask.
 Sam looks at him with the same question in his eyes.

-Another gigantic wave of sickness washes through him.
+Another mountainous wave of sickness washes through him.
 There is no word, more than sorrow, more than grief.
-What's the word for this ocean of blue emotion that is flushing him up and down, scurrying him under the water?
+What's the word for this ocean of blue emotion that is flushing him up and down, engulfing him under the water?
 He's breathless.

 Lost.